Quantisation and its breakdown in a Hubbard-Thouless pump: METHODS

 \subsection{Phase lock}

 Topological pumping is realised by shifting the interference phase $\varphi$ in time.
 The scheme for controlling the phase $\varphi$ is illustrated in Fig.~\ref{fig:phaselock}, taking the $x$-direction as an example.
 The setup is replicated on the $z$-axis, which is not shown in Fig.~\ref{fig:phaselock} for clarity.
 Active stabilisation of the light phase is necessary since the optical fibre introduces significant phase noise.
 In short, the back-reflection from the optical lattice forms a Michelson-interferometer together with a reference beam, which does not pass through an optical fibre.
 In this manner, the absolute phase of the lattice can be measured, assuming a perfectly stable reference arm.
 We shift the phase of the lattice beam by using the frequency modulation input (`FM in') of a Rohde \& Schwarz (`RS') function generator (SMC100A) creating the RF-frequency for the acousto-optic modulator (AOM).
 A small frequency shift will result in a phase shift of the laser beam at the position of the atoms (red cloud in Fig.~\ref{fig:phaselock}).
+We additionally correct for small deviations to the absolute phase by shifting the phase of the output of the 'RS' generator to the AOM.
 The set-point of the phase can now be varied in two different ways: For long pumping periods (longer than \SI{5}{ms}) an Arbitrary-Waveform-Generator (AWG) (Keysight 33500B) generates a sawtooth signal as the set-point of the phase lock, which results in a linear phase ramp.
 For short pumping cycles (less than \SI{10}{ms}) the bandwidth of the phase lock is not large enough to follow the set-point.
 In this case the AWG creates a square signal, which is added to the feedback signal from the phase lock before the frequency modulation input using a power splitter.
 The square waveform after integration also results in a linear phase shift of the lattice beam.
-For example, a frequency shift of \SI{400}{Hz} on the RF signal of the AOM leads to a pumping slope of $\frac{\Delta \varphi}{\Delta\tau} = 2\pi/\SI{5}{ms}$.
+For example, a frequency shift of \SI{400}{Hz} on the RF signal of the AOM leads to a pumping slope of $\Delta \varphi/\Delta\tau = 2\pi/\SI{5}{ms}$.

-The data in Fig.~\ref{fig:4} was measured with either of the two techniques, including two data points ($13\hbar/t$ and $25\hbar/t$) that were measured with and averaged over both methods.
-These overlapping points agreed with the averaged ones within error bars.